 The laid-back town is set between the glittering Mediterranean Sea and the mountainous wooded backdrop of the Massif Montenegre.
 It’s a popular holiday destination for both Spanish and foreign tourist and neatly combines a historic and traditional setting, with modern amenities for the holidaymaker.

-In Medieval times Santa Susanna used to belong to its neighbouring town of Castillo de Palafolls, only becoming a town in its own right in 1842.
+History & Culture In Medieval times Santa Susanna used to belong to its neighbouring town of Castillo de Palafolls, only becoming a town in its own right in 1842.

 Its narrow cobbled streets still retain a medieval charm, and there are dotted ancient buildings and monuments, which each tell a tale.

 The local region is known for its agricultural industry and Santa Susanna is set within fields of fruit and vegetables, much of which is grown organically and sold locally.
-Around town

-Santa Susanna is an excellent destination for those looking to explore the Costa Brava and Catalonia region.
+Around town Santa Susanna is an excellent destination for those looking to explore the Costa Brava and Catalonia region.
 It offers good amenities, combined with a traditional charm.

 There is a good selection of restaurants serving both local and international cuisine, and the nightlife is enjoyable with some great bars and pubs, suitable for families and couples.